-Attacking Field Sobriety Tests
+Defense Attorneys Attacking Field Sobriety Tests

 The standard for an officer to testify regarding field sobriety tests in Michigan has been lowered to assist the prosecution in securing convictions at trial.
 The major problem with the new law is that it allows officers to testify regarding non-standardized field sobriety tests.
-In other words, the officer can subject a driver to various tests that have not been vetted to determine if there is any legitimate correlation between the subject’s performance on the test and a level of impairment.
+In other words, the officer can subject a driver to various tests that are not vetted to determine if there is any legitimate correlation between the subject’s performance on the test and a level of impairment.

 The new statute reads as follows:

-A person who is qualified by knowledge, skill, experience, training, or education, in the administration of standardized field sobriety tests, including the horizontal gaze nystagmus (HGN) test, shall be allowed to testify subject to showing of a proper foundation of qualifications.
+A person who is qualified by knowledge, skill, experience, training, or education, in the administration of standardized field sobriety tests, including the horizontal gaze nystagmus (HGN) test, shall be allowed to testify subject to a showing of a proper foundation of qualifications.
 This section does not preclude the admissibility of a nonstandardized field sobriety test if it complies with the Michigan rules of evidence.

 Tests are Designed to Make the Driver Fail